mdfass/redis-cluster/README.md

 ## Pre-requisites

 - Docker Desktop installed
-- ports 7000-7005 available on your machine
+- A range of ports such as 7000-7005 available on your machine
+  - **NOTE** : on MacOSX it is common for port 7000 to be [taken by the "Control Center" utility](https://developer.apple.com/forums/thread/682332).
+  - You can check port availability using the following unix command : **lsof -n -i :7000 | grep LISTEN**
+  - if the port 7000 is taken we recommend first following the URL above (disable "Airplay" in System Preferences) or
+  - choose a different range such as 7100-7105
 - bash shell (for Windows users, Git Bash is recommended)

 ## Project structure